USE OF TECHNOLOGY

 The principal purpose of electronic mail (e-mail) is business communications of SBWS and its families.
 The email system should not be used to solicit for outside business ventures or for any political or religious purpose (unless approved by SBWS).
 All e-mail is the property of SBWS (whether or not related to personal matters).
 Email should be treated like all other verbal or written business communications.
 Appropriate language and standards of decency must be used.
 Offensive, demeaning defamatory, harassing or disruptive messages are prohibited.
 E-mail which contains confidential or propriety information must be treated as confidential.
 No one shall provide e-mail access to an unauthorized person or access another user’s e-mail without authorization.
 The existence of passwords and “message delete” functions do no restrict or eliminate SBWS authority to access electronic communications.

-- Follow the acceptable use policy for school technology.
+- Follow the acceptable use policy for school

-- Return iPad to the school office.
+- Return iPad/Chromebook to the

 - For damage, the following charges will apply: